onehungrymind/four-programming-elements/src/blog/00-foundation.md

 We can think of methods as verbs.
 Like methods, we can capture very sophisticated actions as a single verb.
 How many things are happening when we fly a plane?

-## Making Decisions
+## Conditional Decision Making

-Eventually, we have to make a decision based on some conditions.
+Eventually, we have to make a decision based on a condition or conditions.

 "If you ate your dinner, you can have dessert.
 Else, you need to go to finish your plate."